Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: Introduction

+\begin{remark} In the absence of fluid coupling (i.e., when $u \equiv 0$), the positive lower bound for $\int_\Omega n(\cdot,t) \, dx$, together with Lemma 3.1 in \cite{Fujie_2018}, yields a uniform lower bound for $c$.
+This result resolves the question posed in Remark 1.7 in \cite{Minh_JDE2}.
+Consequently, by employing this lower bound in conjunction with bootstrapping arguments, one may obtain compactness of an absorbing set, thereby establishing the existence of a global attractor.
+In the fully parabolic chemotaxis--fluid system, however, Lemma 3.1 in \cite{Fujie_2018} is no longer applicable, and hence such a lower bound for $c$ cannot be derived. \end{remark}

-The main difficulties in establishing global boundedness of solutions, as well as the existence of an absorbing set, arise primarily from the singular behavior of the chemical sensitivity near zero and its coupling with the fluid interaction.
+\textbf{Challenges and main ideas. }The main difficulties in establishing global boundedness of solutions, as well as the existence of an absorbing set, arise primarily from the singular behavior of the chemical sensitivity near zero and its coupling with the fluid interaction.

 First, the presence of a sub-logistic source poses a significant challenge, since it is unclear whether the spatio-temporal estimate

 where $T_{\rm max} \in (0, \infty]$ is the maximal existence time specified in Lemma \ref{local} and $\tau = \min\left\{1, \frac{T_{\rm max}}{2}\right\}$, can be exploited to deduce uniform-in-time boundedness of $\int_\Omega |\nabla c(\cdot,t)|^2$ and $\int_\Omega |u(\cdot,t)|^2$.
 To address this issue, we are motivated by the main idea in \cite{Winkler_SIAM} and employ a Moser--Trudinger type inequality (see Lemma~\ref{Moser-Trudinger}) to establish uniform-in-time $L^2(\Omega)$-boundedness of the fluid velocity $u$.